 Have a beginner's mind: Hitting the mat with no preconceived notions about what you can or can't accomplish is referred to (and revered) as the "beginner's mind."
 Approaching your practice with fresh perspective can be easily translated towards a ton of different areas in your life.
 Doing your best not to replay past experiences in the present will constantly surprise you.

 Breathe more: The connection of movement to breath is central to the practice of yoga, but it's surprisingly easy to forget to breathe during the day.
-Making a point to check in with yourself will call attention to your daily relationship with your breath — you may realize you haven't really taken a good, deep breath yet!
+Making a point to check in with yourself will call attention to your daily relationship with your breath — you may realize you haven't really taken a good, deep breath yet.
 Even if you don't have the time to start your day off with a morning meditation, taking a handful of deep, full-belly breaths will get you excited for what's to come, instead of calculating all the stressful things on your list.

 Keep reading for three more ways to live yoga off your mat.

-Calm expectations:You may hit up a class with a teacher you love and expect it to be as great as the last time you went, but every day we bring something different to the table.
+Calm expectations:You may hit up a class with a teacher you love and expect your experience to be just like the last time, but every day we bring something different to the table.
 If you're embarking on a new adventure or opportunity, there's no reason you can't be excited for what's to come, but it's best to stop playing out the scene in your head.

 Quit the lists: I am definitely guilty of hanging in Savasana on a Saturday morning and thinking about what my next move will be once I leave class.
-Making lists is a great tool to stay organized throughout the day, but writing your obligations down once a day will suffice!
+Making lists is a great tool to stay organized throughout the day, but writing your obligations down once a day will suffice.
 Constantly counting up everything you have to do will only make you feel bogged down when you could be enjoying the moment.